DebarshiKunduPSU/Vis_lang/README.md

 annotation/: Likely contains JSON files for annotations related to various datasets like Flickr30K and COCO. models/: Contains Python scripts defining different models and their components. configs/: Configuration files for different training and evaluation setups. retrieval_flickr.yaml: All the hyperparameters can be defined here.
-The model checkpoint is also mentioned here.
+The pre-trained BLIP model checkpoint is also mentioned here.

 data/: Scripts and utilities for handling various datasets. transform/: Contains scripts for data transformation and augmentation.